reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

 ---
 title: "Configuring CORS with Spring Boot and Spring Security"
 categories: ["Spring"]
-date: 2022-06-30 00:00:00 +1100
+date: 2022-08-26 00:00:00 +1100
-modified: 2022-06-30 00:00:00 +1100
+modified: 2022-08-26 00:00:00 +1100
 authors: ["ranjani"]
 description: "Configuring CORS with Spring Boot and Spring Security"
 image: images/stock/0014-handcuffs-1200x628-branded.jpg
 url: spring-cors
 ---

-**Cross Origin Resource Sharing (CORS) is an HTTP-header based mechanism** that allows servers to **explicitly allowlist certain origins** and helps **bypass the same-origin policy**.
+**Cross-Origin Resource Sharing (CORS) is an HTTP-header-based mechanism** that allows servers to **explicitly allowlist certain origins** and helps **bypass the same-origin policy**.

 This is required since **browsers by default apply the same-origin policy for security**.
-By implementing CORS in a web application, a webpage could request for additional resources and load into the browser from other domains.
+By implementing CORS in a web application, a webpage could request additional resources and load into the browser from other domains.

-This article will focus on the various ways in which CORS can be implemented in a Spring based application.
+This article will focus on the various ways in which CORS can be implemented in a Spring-based application.
 To understand how CORS works in detail, please refer to this excellent [introductory article.](https://reflectoring.io/complete-guide-to-cors/)

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/cors/configuring-cors-with-spring" %}}

 ## Overview of CORS-Specific HTTP Response Headers

-The CORS specification defines a set of response headers returned by the server that will be the focus in the subsequent sections.
+The CORS specification defines a set of response headers returned by the server that will be the focus of the subsequent sections.

 | Response Headers                 | Description                                                                                                                                        |
 |----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|